nautobot/nautobot-app-secrets-providers/README.md

 **The AWS Secrets Manager provider only supports methods 3-8.
 Methods 1 and 2 ARE NOT SUPPORTED at this time.**

 We highly recommend you defer to using environment variables for your deployment as specified in the credentials documentation linked above.
+The values specified in the linked documentation should be [set within your `~.bashrc`](https://nautobot.readthedocs.io/en/latest/installation/nautobot/#update-the-nautobot-bashrc) (or similar profile) on your system.

 #### Configuration